ArwenStarsong Music

 gurdistThis time, you guys, I bringing up the journey of being a hurdy gurdist.
 I will be listing the pros as well as the cons and answer the questions that some dedicated musicians have been asking.
 SHOULD YOU GET A HURDY GURDY?
 WHY ARE THEY SO EXPENSIVE (This is one for another blog because there are MANY reasons a Gurdy is expensive AF.)?!
 WHY IS THIS EVEN A THING?!?!?!?!?!

+There will also be a short lil assessment at the end as well to determine if this is the instrument for you.
 Before I go into the Top 10 problems, I first would like to mention how it is the hurdy gurdy came about and how it became widely known today.
 Just a few short lil timeline points.
 Because I will say that the story of this instrument is LOOOONG.
 So this is gonna be the short, juicy details about the origins and how it is used now :P. BADABING BADA BOOM!
+WHAT IN THE HELL IS A HURDY GURDY?

 A hurdy gurdy is basically a fiddle with a mechanical structure.
 To play it, you rosin the wheel of the instrument and turn a crank, thus either creating beautiful music or sounds of a dying cat. depending on if the instrument is in tune and rosined/ cottoned properly.
 These guys are often compared to Bagpipes or Accordians because of the fact that they have drones as well.
 They are widely used (often along with bagpipes, mandolins, flutes, etc) in folk music of the Hungarian, Galician, Cajun French, Asturian, etc. Folk and contemporary music.
 It really is a very interesting instrument. :D